ircv3/ircv3-specifications/extensions/bot-mode.md

     email: "daniel@danieloaks.net"
 ---

+## Notes for implementing work-in-progress version

+This is a work-in-progress specification.

+Software implementing this work-in-progress specification MUST NOT use the unprefixed `bot` tag name.
+Instead, implementations SHOULD use the `draft/bot` tag name to be interoperable with other software implementing a compatible work-in-progress version.

+The final version of the specification will use an unprefixed tag name.

 ## Introduction
 This is a standardised mode that lets clients mark themselves as bots, and lets other clients see them as bots.